Loading

 c-runner main.c --watch

-Auto-recompile on every save.
-Creates starter code if file is missing or empty.
+Auto-recompile with gcc on every save.
+Creates C starter code if missing.

 c-runner main.c -i input.txt